jamietr1/reading-list/reading.md

 1. **_The Dead Zone^@_** by Stephen King; 402pp (10/15/2017)</br>
 1. **_The Professor and the Madman: A Tale of Murder, Insanity, and the Making of the Oxford English Dictionary@_** by Simon Winchester; 242pp (10/20/2017)</br>
 1. **_Leonardo da Vinci@_** by Walter Isaacson; 624pp (10/26/2017)</br>
+1. _The Man Who Loved China: The Fantastic Story of the Eccentric Scientist Who Unlocked the Mysteries of the Middle Kingdom@_ by Simon Winchester; 352pp (10/29/2017)</br>